Atur256/graalvm-vue-interop/README.md

 This project’s license is currently undecided.

-Please replace this section with the appropriate license when it is chosen.
+This section will be replaced with appropriate license when it is chosen.